slnsw/drupal9_file_table_formatter/README.txt

 displayed on a site without importing as nodes or another entity.
 This module currently only supports CSV-formatted files.

-This module can optionally be used with the DataTables module (https://drupal.org/project/datatables) to provide javascript client-side sorting of the generated tables.

 ## Installation

-1. Copy the file_table_formatter module to sites/all/modules directory.
+1. Copy the file_table_formatter module to modules directory.
-2. Enable the module at Administer >> Modules.
+2. Enable the module at Administer >> Extend.

 ## Usage